zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/expando-object.md

 The `ExpandoObject` represents an object whose members can be dynamically added and removed at run time.

- - It enables you to add and delete members of its instances at run time and also to set and get values of these members.
+ - It enables you to add and delete members of its instances at run time and set and get these members' values.
  - It also supports dynamic binding, which enables you to use standard syntax like `myObject.MyMember` instead of more complex syntax like `myObject.GetAttribute("MyMember")`.
- - It is also a dictionary of properties and in **CodingSeb.ExpressionEvaluator** you can use it as an object or as a dictionary.
+ - It is also a dictionary of properties and in **CodingSeb.ExpressionEvaluator**, you can use it as an object or as a dictionary.

 The following example shows the basic usage of `ExpandoObject`.